 Volume of Trash Collected per Mile Swept

-The Program met its FY 2017-18 target for volume of trash collected per road mile swept.
+The Program is projected to meet its FY 2018-19 target for volume of trash collected per road mile swept.
 The Program’s goal is to be as productive as possible in both limiting trash and removing trash from roadways.
 Towards this effort, the Program has implemented parallel trash reduction efforts, including: targeted efforts in the North Fair Oaks area to remove trash from roadways using Sheriff Work Program workers, installation of cameras in trash heavy areas, and amending an ordinance that assigns responsibility on adjacent property owners for trash fronting their buildings.
-The Program believes that these efforts have resulted in an overall increase of trash collected.
+The Program believes these efforts have resulted in an overall reduction of visible trash on the public right-of-way.
 In addition, the Program has implemented additional “No Parking” during street sweeping hour zones within the Harbor Industrial area to enable street sweepers to gather trash that may otherwise be accumulating near parked cars.
-The Program will continue to refine how non-street sweeping trash collection efforts can be measured so that it can more uniformly quantify the effectiveness of the County’s efforts.
+The Program will continue to refine how non-street sweeping trash collection efforts can be measured, so that it can quantify the effectiveness of the County’s efforts.

 Cost per Mile of Road Maintenance